Planned unit development: Streets

 Street patterns can be used to change the neighborhood character of a residential community, particularly by allowing developers to flexibly arrange buildings without having to adhere to non-PUD zoning regulations.
 Wide, curvilinear, and cul-de-sac street patterns are examples.
 The usage of these street, round street patterns allow developers to cluster buildings and maximize available open space.
 Existing street and block patterns, historic preservation, and reservation of ground-floor streetfronts for non-residential, commercial uses are also considered when a community approves a PUD.

 Combining design features

-The flexibility to include multiple amenities—like utilities, recreational facilities, schools, and parks—within a development unit is representative of how untraditional, Euclidean zoning practices can increase the mixed-use capability of a given piece of land.
-PUD project plans require a balance of residential, such as single-family homes and apartments, and non-residential requirements, ensuring that interacting individuals and vehicles are able to safely, and conveniently, navigate the varied buildings, spaces, and streets of PUDs.
-Ownership and responsibility of such PUDs may be either public or private.
+The flexibility to include multiple amenities—like utilities, recreational facilities, schools, and parks—within a development unit can increase the mixed-use capability of a given piece of land.
+PUD project plans that integrate non-residential uses with residential uses, such as single-family houses and apartments, facilitate planning to maximize safe and convenient navigation between the various buildings, spaces, and streets of the development by both pedestrians and vehicles.
+Ownership of and responsibility for such PUDs may be either public or private.